collinedwa/market-app/README.md

 * Navigate to https://ptma.azurewebsites.net/ and see [How to Use / Frontend Navigation](#howtouse)
 * Alternatively, you can make API calls to https://ptma.azurewebsites.net/

+To maintain the longevity of the free service plan, the database will be up during approximate normal business hours Mon-Fri.

 ### Local instance:

 * Ensure requirements are met, and that any preexisting postgres containers are disabled.